rjspencer/docs/theming.md

 ### If Statements
 `if:PhotoCanBeSold`

-	Checks to see if a photo can be sold or not
+	checks to see if a photo can be sold or not

 ## Photo Albums
 ### page:PhotoAlbumList